Our current and recently ended projects in the South Caucasus include the following:

 Georgian government’s commitments to penal reform.
 The project aims to promote the democratic oversight role of civil society in monitoring and reviewing the Georgian government’s progress against published strategies, action plans, and legislation in line with European best practice.
 The project is is building local civil society capacity to take on an enhanced monitoring and oversight role, improve policy dialogue and advocacy and raise the public’s awareness on the importance of these functions.
 PRI helped re-established a CSO network (the Alliance for Penal and Probation Reforms of Georgia) to contribute to the policy advocacy process with the government.
 The Alliance now has 26 members and is working to ensure the government’s national strategies take account of the interests of offenders and their families.

-Read the mid-term evaluation of the project here.
+Read the mid-term evaluation and final external evaluation reports of this project.

 This project sought to support the improvement of service provision for women prisoners, former prisoners and probationers who have experienced violence, discrimination and stigma.
 The project, which ran from December 2016 to February 2019, and was funded by the European Commission.